dinobabies/.github/profile/README.md

 # Getting old
-Was dropping over half the experiance in my most recent resume the best move?
+Was dropping over half the Experience in my most recent resume the best move?